ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 SPLITS_PANEL.parent.height = SPLITS_PANEL.parent.height + (#children * 42)
 ```

-Finally you need to handle dynamically adding the split entries to the UI.
+Finally, you need to handle dynamically adding the split entries to the UI.
 Add the above code to the bottom of the script.

 ```lua linenums="1"
 local children = SPLIT_TRIGGERS:GetChildren()
 ```

 You can store a reference to all the split triggers so you can loop through them.
-This way you know how many entries you need to add to the UI and what to set the text too.
+This way you know how many entries you need to add to the UI and what to set the text to.

 ```lua linenums="1"
 children[#children + 1] = FINISH_TRIGGER